PeterJBurke/CreateSITLenv/README.md

 ```
 - You will be prompted to enter and confirm the password for the new account

-**No special privileges are required:**
-- The user does **not** need to be added to the `sudo` group or given admin rights
+**Add the user to the sudo group (required):**
-- The user only needs a home directory and bash shell
-- The installer and service will handle all necessary permissions for running SITL and MAVProxy

-If you want to use a different username, substitute it for `dronepilot` throughout the instructions and scripts.

----

-## (Optional) Giving the User Sudo Privileges

-If you want the `dronepilot` user to be able to run commands with `sudo` (i.e., have administrative privileges), you can add them to the `sudo` group:

 ```bash
 sudo usermod -aG sudo dronepilot
 ```
 - After running this command, log out and log back in as `dronepilot` for the change to take effect.
-- **Security Note:** Granting sudo access gives the user full administrative rights.
-Only do this if you trust the account and understand the security implications.
+- This grants the user administrative rights needed for installation and service management.

+If you want to use a different username, substitute it for `dronepilot` throughout the instructions and scripts.

 ---